 An article in The Star this year suggested that the government is trying to phase out the Category 3 Employment Pass in a bid to provide more job opportunities for local graduates.
-However, it’s still currently available on a case-by-case basis.Whatever your sector of work, for any category of Employment Pass you need either a degree (or higher) with 3 years work experience; or a diploma with 5 years experience; or a technical certificate (or equivalent) with at least 7 years experience.
+However, it’s still currently available on a case-by-case basis.Whatever your sector of work, for any category of Employment Pass you need to be at leat 27-years old (or 23 if you work in IT) with either a degree (or higher) and 3 years work experience; OR a diploma with 5 years experience; OR a technical certificate (or equivalent) with at least 7 years experience.

 When I received my job offer, I had to provide HR with the following documents:

 - A copy of every page of my passport (including the front and back cover) for me and the Sailor

 Note: they asked for my passport to be valid for al least 3 years (although I think the official requirement is 2-years), with at least 6 empty passport pages.
 If you need to get a new one because yours is expiring, get one with extra pages as you’ll probably get a lot of stamps with all the travelling!